Ministry of ThrivingSoul Care Retreat

 Hilltop Renewal Center in Idyllwild, CA.

 This retreat center is relatively new with a capacity of 20 or so.
 Essentially two houses converted to provide comfortable double occupancy housing.
 We will mostly be in the Community house.
 Twin pillow-top mattresses.
 Sheets and towels provided.
 Fresh meals lovingly prepared.
+Snacks and coffee are all included.

 Minimal programming.
 Some worship devotional time in the morning and after dinner.
 Bring your own book(s) to read or bring an issue to work out with the Lord.
+Spiritual direction available/included.

 Lots of hiking trails and a cute town for coffee or beverage of choice.